Isaac Bonga: Early life

 Bonga was born in Neuwied, Germany to parents originally from Kinshasa, Democratic Republic of the Congo.
 His father emigrated to Germany in the early 1990s with plans to move to Canada, but he instead stayed in the country and began living in Frankfurt and then Koblenz.
-Bonga's older brother Tarsis plays association football for VfL Bochum, while his younger brother Joshua also plays basketball.
+Bonga's older brother Tarsis plays association football for Rot-Weiß Oberhausen, while his younger brother Joshua also plays basketball.
 At age seven, Bonga began playing streetball in Neuwied, and two years later, he joined the local club.

 Amateur career

 Bonga is a product of Post SV Koblenz, and logged his first minutes in senior basketball during the 2014–15 season, when competing in Germany's fifth-tier level 2 Regionalliga with SG Lützel-Post Koblenz.
 After winning the championship with the team, and earning a league promotion to the fourth division (Regionalliga), he saw action in 24 games during the 2015–16 Regionalliga season, averaging 5.9 points, 2.8 rebounds and 2 assists per contest.
 He also represented the under-19 squad of Eintracht Frankfurt, in Germany's top-junior division NBBL.